Danielle Svetcov

 Danielle wrote for the New York Times, U.S. News & World Report, Forbes, and the Chicago Tribune Magazine before joining LGR in 2002.
 Her novel, Parked, published in 2020.

-Books she rereads for love: I Capture the Castle, Happy All the Time, Jane Eyre, Devil in the White City, Undefeated: Jim Thorpe and the Carlisle Indian School Football Team.
+Books she rereads for love: I Capture the Castle, Happy All the Time, Jane Eyre, Devil in the White City, Into the Wild.

 Audiobooks that she’s recently listened to (in the car) on rainy days: When You Reach Me, Naked, The Secret Garden, Born a Crime.